Breaking Down a Medical Condition Wreck Claim

 When drivers suddenly and unexpectedly lose consciousness, the results are often tragic.
 About a tenth of California car wrecks are directly attributable to epilepsy.
 Other medical conditions which could cause loss of consciousness include diabetes and heart disease.

 The fact that these accidents are easily preventable is part of the tragedy.
 Normally, these drivers are well aware of the risks their medical conditions create.
 In some cases, the state invalidates their drivers’ licenses.
 Yet they choose to drive anyway, recklessly and needlessly putting other people at risk.

-As a result, a Campbell personal injury attorney is often able to obtain substantial compensation in these matters.
+As a result, a San Jose personal injury attorney is often able to obtain substantial compensation in these matters.
 Such compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Evidence in car wreck claims usually includes the police accident report, witness statements, and medical bills.
 All these kinds of evidence have special significance in medical condition wreck claims.